tcwmcramer/PDM_project/README.md

 # RRT-gym-pybullet-combination

-This project demonstrates the integration of Rapidly Exploring Random Trees (RRT) path planning algorithm into a PyBullet environment using a custom Aviary.
+This project demonstrates the integration of an informed Rapidly Exploring Random Trees (RRT) path planning algorithm into a PyBullet environment using a custom Aviary.
 The simulated environment includes multiple randomly generated obstacles and flying waypoints for a drone to navigate through.
 The drone's trajectory is controlled using DSLPIDControl.

 ## Table of Contents